7 Sources

 Source: Wccftech

 .
-He received an expanded role last year working on Siri's ability to determine how to respond to users, reporting directly to new Siri chief Mike Rockwell4
+The Stuart Bowers departure is particularly significant given his expanded role last year working on Siri's ability to respond to users, where he reported directly to Siri chief Mike Rockwell4

 1

 .
 The group has faced mounting scrutiny following repeated delays to the new Siri and a muted reception to Apple's current AI features.
-Over the summer, the team lost its former leader, Ruoming Pang, to Meta, and it is now run by AI researcher Zhifeng Chen3
+Over the summer, the team lost its former leader, Ruoming Pang, to Meta, and is now run by AI researcher Zhifeng Chen4

 .
 Apple has lost well over a dozen AI researchers in the past six months, with many exits stemming from the company's decision to outsource some of its technology1